mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 You can also change the toolbox icon size by right-clicking on the toolbox and selecting a size.

-Windows: In fullscreen mode, why is there a thin gap at the bottom of the window?
+Windows: In full-screen mode, why is there a thin gap at the bottom of the window?
 ---------------------------------------------------------------------------------

 When :ref:`Canvas Graphics Acceleration <display_settings>` is set to OpenGL, you may see a thin gap at the bottom of the window which you can see through.
 This is done deliberately to work around a bug causing menus and dropdowns to be unusable.
 If you find it distracting, you can consider changing the Renderer to Direct3D 11 which doesn't require this workaround.